aum12/labelCapImg/README.md

 Annotations are saved as XML files in PASCAL VOC format, the format used by [ImageNet](http://www.image-net.org/).

+Update: Added support for local region descriptions (a descriptive phrase assigned to an bounding box region) for tasks such as [dense image captioning](https://arxiv.org/abs/1511.07571).

 ![](demo/demo3.jpg)

 [Watch a demo video by author tzutalin](https://youtu.be/p0nR2YsCY_U)